dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 * s03    - The Line Materials
 * s04    - The Points Material
 * s05    - The Sprite Material
-* s06    - A common section with mnay demos on features that are sharded for all materials
+* s06    - A common section on features that are shared for most if not all materials ( Base Material Class )
 * s07    - Blending deep dive section
 * s08    - Loaders, THREE.MaterialLoader, THREE.ObjectLoader, ect
 * s09    - Textures and UV mapping Deep dive section